mstead/PRSpy/README.md

 +++ Running/Setup +++

-For now, PRSpy must be run from the prspy (checkout) dir.
+sudo ./setup.py install

-env PYTHONPATH=PYTHONPATH:src/ ./bin/prspy
+prspy

-It has a built-in configuration module that will be launched when PRSpy is started.
+PRSpy has a built-in configuration module that will be launched when PRSpy is started.
 You will need to enter your github usename and password to create an Oauth token so that PRSpy can access the API on your behalf.